 Ukraine continues to dig deep in order to create safe spaces for birth and learning.
 This includes underground schools in Kharkiv and maternity wards based in shelters in Lviv.
 In Kherson Oblast, children‘s play areas have been created.

-The Russian has given two options: either adapt to the new realities, or degrade.
+The Russian war has given Ukrainians two options: either adapt to the new realities, or degrade.
 Ukraine has chosen to develop and has gone underground in order to protect its future.

 The opening of a perinatal centre and educational spaces in shelters throughout the country marks a significant step in Ukraine’s efforts in providing crucial services during the war.